valerio-MTU/the-librarian/README.md

 3. `cd the-librarian`
 4. Run `node index.js`

-The program is entirely written in JavaScript, and the `index.js` already contains the sample commands from the script outlined in the `Developer Challenge` file that can be used on the library.
+The program is entirely written in JavaScript, and the `index.js` already contains the sample commands from the script outlined in the `Developer Challenge`.